Kobe beef: Industry

 The cattle are fed on grain fodder and brushed sometimes for setting fur.
 The melting point of fat of Kobe beef (Tajima cattle) is lower than common beef fat.

-Kobe beef is expensive, partly because only about 3,000 head of cattle may qualify as Kobe per year.
+Kobe beef is expensive, partly because only about 3,000 head of cattle may qualify as Kobe per year, a form of artificial scarcity.
 In Japan, all cattle, including those approved as Kobe beef, can be tracked via a 10-digit number through every step of their entire life cycle.